lifegraph/graphbutton-wifly/README.md

 We'll be using [WiFlyHQ](https://github.com/harlequin-tech/WiFlyHQ) as our library for interfacing with the WiFly module.
 This allows us to talk to the WiFly over serial.

 In order to setup WiFlyHQ, you'll need to download it to your Arduino libaries.
+To do this, go to [WiFlyHQ](https://github.com/harlequin-tech/WiFlyHQ), click on the
+"zip" button to download a zip file of the directory, then extract the files into your Arduino libraries folder.
 On OSX this is typically in `~/Documents/Arduino/libaries/`.
 If you don't have a library folder, you'll need to make one.

 ```
 cd ~/Documents/Arduino/libraries;